iifawzi/transactions-backend/README.md

 Time is money, save both.

 ## Goal
-This is an implementation of a simple backend system, to save thetime and the money of the future improvements!
+This is an implementation of a simple backend system, to save both, time and money of the future improvements!

-Building a system following the Domain driven design techniques might take some time at first, but you couldn't imagine how this can help you in the future! because what really matters is not the framework or the database we're currently using, but the use cases.
-The logic that makes our program do what is it supposed to do.
-So, once our program is coupled, I mean, tied to a external resource, like a database for example, if the resource changes, we've got to change our entire code, which can be a huge mess.
+Building a system following the Domain driven design techniques might take some time at first, but you couldn't imagine how this can help you in the future!
+What really matters in the end, is not the framework or the database we're currently using, but instead, the `use cases`.

+The use cases is the logic that makes our program do what is it supposed to do. if our program is coupled, tied to a external resource, like a database for example, when that resource changes, we've got to change our entire code including the core logic! which can be a huge mess.

-The goal was to make it simple and clear, the use cases (bussiness needs) is the most important layer and it must be independent from anything else, all the concrete details can be built on top of that layer by following this, whenever you want to change any resource of your infrastructure or the presentation, like the db, or whether we should use REST or GraphQL you wouldn't need to change anything related to the domain, and this would be just a matter of some new files, that will not affect the deep down layers, thanks to the abstractions.
+The goal is to make it simple and clear, the `use cases` (bussiness needs) is the most important layer and it must be independent from anything else, all the concrete details can be built on top of that layer.
+By following this, whenever you want to change any resource of your infrastructure or the presentation, like the db, or whether we should use REST or GraphQL for example, you wouldn't need to change anything related to the domain, and the changes will be just a matter of some new files, that will not affect the core bussiness logic, Thanks to the abstractions!

-So, what are these layers?
+What are these layers of abstractions?
 I will try to explain the responsibiliy of each one in short.

 - ### Domain